input-output-hk/catalyst-voices/catalyst_voices/README.md

 ### Code Generation

-In some sections of the code we use code generation to generate code from OpenAPI specifications, Localization files, assets, routes, etc.
+In some section of this repo we use code generation for generation:

+* Catalyst Gateway OpenAPI
+* localization files
+* assets files
+* routes files for navigation

 To generate code run in root directory: